-To the Board of Directors:
+To Board Members and Sponsor:

-We have audited the financial statements of College Hill Leadership Academy, Hamilton County, Ohio (the School), as of and for the year ended June 30, 2012, which collectively comprise the School's basic financial statements and have issued our report thereon dated December 4, 2012.
+We have audited the financial statements of the Cincinnati College Preparatory Academy East, Hamilton County, Ohio (the School), as of and for the year ended June 30, 2012, and have issued our report thereon dated January 21, 2014, wherein we noted the accompanying financial statements have been prepared assuming that the School will continue as a going concern.
+As discussed in Note 14 to the financial statements, the School has suffered losses from operations and has a net asset deficiency of \$731,526 that raise substantial doubt about its ability to continue as a going concern.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in the Comptroller General of the United States' Government Auditing Standards.